aaronpuchert/logic/README.md

 * `doc` for the Doxygen documentation and
 * `clean` to remove all generated files.

 There is no main program yet, hence no installation target.
+By default, release versions are built.
+If you want debug symbols, add the option `VARIANT=debug`.

 Usage
 -----